Cultured buttermilk is more than just soured milk used for baking. It is a delicious probiotic beverage with a slightly cottage cheese-like flavor.

 - 1/2 cup cultured buttermilk

-- Mix buttermilk and milk in a clean glass jar.
+- Mix the buttermilk and milk in a clean glass jar.

-- The first time you make your buttermilk, it may take a little longer to achieve a nice flavour.
+- Taste the buttermilk to determine when it is done.
+It should taste slightly sour and a bit like cottage cheese.
+The first time you make buttermilk, it may take a little longer (up to 24 hours) to achieve a nice flavor.
 It will depend on the quality of your buttermilk culture.
-However, once you’ve established your culture, it should be relatively quick.
+However, once you’ve established your culture, it should ferment within 4 to 8 hours.